Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Introduction

-As computational pathology continues to advance, the need for robust, interpretable, and trustworthy AI models becomes increasingly critical.
-HIPPO represents a significant step forward in this direction, offering a powerful tool for uncovering the strengths, limitations, and potential biases of ABMIL models in pathology.
-By providing a more comprehensive understanding of model behavior, HIPPO not only enhances the interpretability of existing models but also paves the way for developing more reliable and clinically relevant AI tools in pathology.
-As we demonstrate across multiple applications, from metastasis detection to prognostic modeling, HIPPO has the potential to accelerate the translation of computational pathology into clinical practice, ultimately improving patient care and outcomes.
+As computational pathology continues to advance, the need for robust, interpretable, and trustworthy AI models becomes increasingly critical. \rebuttal{HIPPO addresses this need by providing a systematic framework for uncovering the strengths, limitations, and potential biases of models.
+By offering a more complete characterization of model behavior, HIPPO enhances the interpretability of existing approaches and facilitates the development of more reliable and clinically meaningful pathology models.
+As demonstrated across multiple applications, including metastasis detection, prognostic modeling, and mutation classification, HIPPO can help accelerate the translation of computational pathology methods into clinical practice and, ultimately, support improved patient care.}